10 pieces of advice for advanced material and physical sciences start-ups

 5. Don’t limit your exit options

-If you get a corporate VC on board that ticks your boxes, great.
+If you get a corporate VC on board that you like, great.
 But be wary of their impact on your brand and on your business development strategy.
 Most large corporates have very potent brands.
 Once you’re in their portfolio, some potential customers and acquirers (i.e. your potential exit route) will see you as a ‘Y Co company’.
 They might not check the detail.
 They may just assume that Y Co will acquire you.
-Y Co may also inadvertently or deliberately seek to ensure that your management focusses exclusively on developing your business for its markets to the neglect of your other markets, which can lead to one-sided business development.
+Y Co may also inadvertently or deliberately seek to ensure that your management focuses exclusively on developing your business for its markets to the neglect of your other markets, which can lead to one-sided business development.
 Again, this might limit your exit options.

-To avoid these dangers you need a strong board, ideally with more than one corporate VC represented (for balance), and/or an experienced financial VC that can hold its own with corporate VCs.
-You’ll certainly also need an independent Chairman with proven expertise in managing a talented and lively board.
+To avoid these dangers you need a strong board, maybe with more than one corporate VC represented (for balance), and/or an experienced financial VC that can hold its own with corporate VCs.
+An independent Chairman with proven expertise in managing a talented and lively board, is also very helpful.

-It’s imperative also to make sure that the commercial deal with your corporate VC is not your only route to commercialisation and that a trade sale is not your only exit option.
+It’s imperative also to make sure that the commercial deal with your corporate VC is not your only route to commercialisation.

 “I generally recommend that our portfolio companies focus on commercialising a product where they actually can penetrate the market and/or hold the “juiciest peach” for themselves … It is also important that there be a real possibility for the company to survive as a profitable stand-alone company, ideally with a credible (or even initiated) path to IPO.”
 Keith Gillard, Managing Partner, Pangaea Ventures, Canada-based advanced materials investor